When lines between flagship phones blurred

-Samsung failure has been due its clientbase reliance on Google’s Android OS.
+Samsung failure has been due to its client base reliance on Google’s Android OS.
 Google’s assistant reigns as king thusly casting a shadow on Samsung’s Bixby.

 Bixby has become not only gimmick.
 So much so that Samsung ended up removing the Bixby button from their Note 10s lineup.
 Something tells me, that the decision was not simply for design purposes.

 As Google’s Assistant reigns Supreme, Amazon’s Alexa and Apple’s Siri are getting better.
 Amazon doesn’t have a smartphone flagship.
-Nonetheless, its dominance in home automation and its compelling Alexa usefulness has curved it a space in the smartphone home.
+Nonetheless, its dominance in home automation and its compelling Alexa usefulness has carved its space in the smartphone home.

-Users need more power to handle more cpu and gpu intensive tasks fast and seemlessly.
-More power per % of the battery per the minute.
+Users need more power to handle more CPU and GPU intensive tasks fast and seamlessly.
+More power per % of the battery per minute.

-This also means that new chip designs have to be more power efficient.
-I presume that one way of achieving this is designing chips that produce less heat.
+This also means that new chip designs have to be more power-efficient.
+I presume that one way of achieving this is by designing chips that produce less heat.

-As things are getting better, people place more attention on the finest details.
-Considering displays, these points of nuance, include levels of brightness, better viewing angles, color contrast and color grading.
+As things are getting better, people place more attention to the finest details.
+Considering displays, these points of nuance, include levels of brightness, better viewing angles, color contrast, and color grading.